SpamExperts/OrangeAssassin/docs/configuration.rst

     MSA hosts, also known as MX relays are hosts that accept mail from your own users and authenticate them properly.

-    These relays will never accept mail from hosts taht aren't authenticated in some way.
+    These relays will never accept mail from hosts that aren't authenticated in some way.
 If an MSA relays is found then all relays after it will get the same internal/trusted classification as that one